europelee/AGShare/README.md

 one thing well, let app layer parsing data, modular programing, low coupling.

+Dependencies:

+1. alljoyn, it already was included AjUtil upnp project.
+2. gstreamer:
-notice: you need to download gstreamer sdk for building gstutil.so from gstreamerutil, link: http://gstreamer.freedesktop.org/data/pkg/android/ the project uses 1.2.4 version.
+notice: you need to download gstreamer sdk for building gstutil.so from gstreamerutil, link: http://gstreamer.freedesktop.org/data/pkg/android/ the project uses 1.2.4 version.Then you should set environment var GSTREAMER_SDK_ROOT_ANDROID, its value: the folder path where you unzipped the above SDK.

 2014-5-18 add GstreamerUtil module, implement audio streaming by alljoyn(Communication capability) and Gstreamer(media han-